Full Version of our History

 The next Conference with the theme of "Dearly Beloved,...Rejoice" based on Paul's letters of encouragement and hope was held again at Principia College July 10 - 13, 2003.
 The Board members and planners of this conference were Bonnie Castroman, Kathleen Holmes-Takeda, Mary Langworthy, Wendy Lanning, and Pam Whitney.

-By mid-summer, most of CSNCN’s board stepped down either in compliance with the By-law’s term-of-office provision or for personal reasons.
+By mid-summer, most of CSNCN's board stepped down.
 With the turnover of 4 of the 5 board members, it appeared that the work of CSNCN would be put on hiatus.
 However, in October of that year, founding board members Esther Joscelyn, Betty Miller, Katherine Pennington, and Pam Roberts joined remaining member Pam Whitney on the board to preserve the activity of CSNCN as they moved into a Conference year.

 The Conference this year was a “coming out” for CSNCN into the world/community.
 It was held at Humphrey's Half Moon Inn in San Diego, CA on October 19 - 23,2005.
 The theme was "Feed My Sheep."
 Extensive fund raising allowed the CSNCN Board to subsidize the housing costs for all the attendees.